spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/1-standalone-stream-rabbitmq.md

 #### Cloud Foundry Deployment

+To deploy on Cloud Foundry:

-Create a CF manifest yaml `usage-detail-sender.yml` file for the `UsageDetailSender` using its [configuration properties](#configuring-the-usagedetailsender-application):
+1. Create a CF manifest YAML file named `usage-detail-sender.yml` for the `UsageDetailSender` by using its [configuration properties](#configuring-the-usagedetailsender-application), as follows:

 ```
 applications: